govindgnair23/academic-kickstart/content/post/2021-03-21-obviously-awesome.en.md

 - Understanding the customer's problem isn't enough, to really understand how they perceived our strengths and weaknesses , we need to understand the alternatives to which they compared us.
 - Understand what a customer might replace you with in order to understand how they categorize their solution
 - In cases, where customers don't understand that they have a problem
-        - 1) Remain focused on the best fit customers list and name only what those customers would see as an alternative
+    - 1) Remain focused on the best fit customers list and name only what those customers would see as an alternative <br>
     - 2) Rank the list from most common to least common
 - Group the alternatives if they cluster e.g. Do it manually includes hiring an intern or using excel.
 - If the arrival of a competitor signals a change in the way customers think about a market, positioning has to be revisited.